Guest blog by Cara McCollum, Miss New Jersey 2013

-I remember being anxious about the surgery, as anyone would be, but I never think of that now that I have my new breasts.
+I remember being anxious about the breast implant surgery, as anyone would be, but I never think of that now that I have my new breasts.
 The surgery was easy, the recovery was easy (I began making appearances again just five days later), and I could not be more pleased with the results.

 No one has questioned why I decided to get breast augmentation surgery; one look at my new body and how happy I am gives them the answer.
 My close girlfriends are jealous of my new boobs, but for the most part, I look similar in clothes to how I did before – only now I’m not hiding behind two cup sizes of padding.
 I look as good underneath my clothes as I do in them, and I feel even better.

 Breast augmentation isn’t some magic cure-all that instantly fixes all of your insecurities, but it does make you feel better in your clothes – and without them – and that has done wonders for my confidence.